 Canna House (now in the care of the National Trust for Scotland) was once the home of Gaelic scholars, Dr. John Lorne Campbell and his wife Margaret Fay Shaw (who died on 11th December 2004 aged 101).
 She wrote her autobiography in 1995 'From the Alleghenies to the Hebrides' and John Lorne Campbell published 'Canna, the story of a Hebridean Island'.
 Over 1000 items from the Canna House sound and picture archives and can be found online at Tobar an Dualchais - Kist o riches.
 Canna House and Gardens can be visited during the summer on Wednesdays (1pm - 2.30pm) and Saturdays (4pm - 5.30pm).
 Access to the walled garden is free at all times.

-The Canna Feis (festival) is on 7 - 10 August 2013.
+The Canna Feis (festival) is usually in August.
 Events are posted on the Isle of Canna Facebook page.

 Tighard Guest House offers B&B in 3 double/twin rooms.
 Tel: 01687 462474.

 Self catering accommodation on Canna is available through the National Trust for Scotland.

 You can camp on the island and there are toilets and showers at the farm.
 For advice on the best places to pitch your tent, call the NTS property manager, Stewart Connor - tel: 01687 462963.